 Unity provides a vast range of different texture compression formats, each one designed to satisfy a particular need and/or use case.
 Their names are not always easy to decipher, but they all follow a pattern and with a little experience you’ll find they quickly start to make sense.

 Unlike Unreal Engine, Unity does not feature a collection of purpose-built presets to narrow down your choices.
 It instead, depending on your target platform, presents between 20 and 36 different compression formats to choose from.
-Unity seems to have more faith in your capacity to make decisions.
+Unity seems to have a little more faith in your capacity to make decisions, and gives you a little more control.

 The highest quality and largest file size.

-Although the temptation to just choose the highest possible texture quality every single time may be strong (especially if you authored the textures yourself), you should always try to use uncompressed textures sparingly.
+Although the temptation to just choose the highest possible texture quality every single time may be strong (especially if you authored the textures yourself) you should always try to use uncompressed textures as sparingly as possible.
 They will have a significant impact on your game’s performance.

 The uncompressed formats that Unity makes available include: